Endowment: 10,000 euros

 - Head of the Institute for Contemporary History at the University of Innsbruck

-- Head of the Institute for Historical Sciences and European Ethnology at the University of Innsbruck
+- Head of the Institute of History and European Ethnology at the University of Innsbruck

 How do I apply?